inis-web/inis-web.github.io/README.md

-icit.github.io
+iNIS-web.github.io
 ===================
-This site builds upon http://icsme2016.github.io/ which uses the NCSU Bootstrap as a baseline.
+This site builds upon http://icsme2016.github.io/ and icit.github.io which use the NCSU Bootstrap as a baseline.